madnuttah/unbound-docker/doc/DETAILS.md

 ## About this Image

-This container image is based on Alpine Linux with focus on security, performance and a small image size.
+This feature-rich Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.
-The unbound process runs in the context of a non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure "distroless" scratch image.
+The Unbound process runs in the context of a non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure "distroless" scratch image with the absolute minimum of content needed to make the operating system and Unbound run flawlessly.

 Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone (see [IETF RFC 8806](https://www.rfc-editor.org/rfc/rfc8806.txt)) as your own recursive upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.